Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-You just have to you just have to eat it as the blood like went through the fracture. um So and yeah, non weight bearing, but it's still freakin hurts.
+You just have to, you just have to eat it as the blood like went through the fracture. um So and yeah, non weight bearing, but it's still freaking hurts.
 And I had to remind myself like, Oh my gosh, this is so temporary.
 This is so temporary.
 But for a while, all I felt was pain every day, every second, because I was pushing it so hard.
 And now I don't even notice it, you know, like probably stronger than it was before.

 Speaker

-debt Well, that's how bones work. ah So now were you able to be vocal?
-So even though you could not participate during this ah phase where you're recovering from injury, were you able to then lean in more now to your voice since your legs couldn't do the work?
+debt Well, that's how bones work. ah So now, were you able to be vocal?
+So even though you could not participate during this ah phase, where you're recovering from injury, were you able to then lean in more now to your voice, since your legs couldn't do the work?

 Speaker